HeliaCheng/TechBlog/ICDE2025/VSCode&AutoDL.md

  ## vim,:q
  vim to open the file in the terminal
  :q means leave without anything changed
+ :wq means keep the change and leave

  ## check the envs
  cd /root/miniconda3/envs/

+ ## check the terminal history
+ ctrl+ B then [